prathimacode-hub/ML-ProjectKart/Amazon Books Analysis/Model/README.md

 ## CONCLUSION

 I used different algorithms to predict the accuracy and create the model.
-The best Algorithm that fits this dataset was Xgbr and RandomForest with 0.7818181818181819 accuarcy.
-Every algorithm gave the good accuracy except Linear Regression with 0.04689495748663619 accuracy.
+The best Algorithm that fits this dataset was RandomForest with 0.8 accuarcy.
+Every algorithm gave the good accuracy except Linear Regression with 0.04689495748663619 and k-means with -2347875940.807313 accuracy.
 ```
 Linear Regression
-Score:  0.04689495748663619
+Score:  0.04689495748663475

 KNN
 Score:  0.7272727272727273